SabrinaKaren/flutter-projects/11_formulario/README.md

 # formulario

-An application that calculates BMI by entering weight and height.
+An application that calculates ICM by entering weight and height.